Cookie Preference Centre

-These cookies are required for the site to work and therefore can't be removed: Grav session cookie (necessary, cannot be removed), Google Tag Manager to manage cookie preferences (activated after consent has been given).
+These cookies are required for the site to work and therefore can't be removed: Grav session cookie (necessary, cannot be removed).

 Third-party tools used to monitor performance and improve the user experience: Google Analytics, Google Optimize.

-Widgets added to the site to provide additional features: LinkedIn, Facebook, Calendly, Youtube.
+Widgets added to the site to provide additional features: LinkedIn, Bitrix24.

 Are you ok with optional cookies?
-They let me give you a better experience and improve the content I publish on this site.
+They let us give you a better experience and improve the content we publish on this site.

 Your cookie settings have been updated